How can you save money and stick to your budget when you’re a single mum?

 Being a single mum has many challenges, it is usually quite an adjustment to go from either two incomes to one or to go from having the support of a partner to relying on Centrelink.
 Add in the emotional turmoil and mum guilt (it’s real!), sticking to your budget can be tricky.

-Having experienced being in a single income marriage, also having my then husband lose his job during it, then being a single mum for years, I get it!
+Having experienced being in a single income marriage, also having my husband at the time lose his job during it, then being a single mum for years, I get it!
 Here are my tips to stay on track and some budgeting methods which have worked for myself and others.
 This is a long post covering a lot of different elements, don’t feel like you have to read or do it all.
 Choose what will work best for you or pick one thing to begin with then add more as you get on top of things.
-Finances can be a big thing to overhaul in your life.

 Disclosure, I will share exactly how I manage my finances at the bottom of the post.
 My income is variable but that doesn’t mean I can’t budget!
 Remember, I am not a financial advisor.
 I highly recommend getting proper financial advice specific to your situation to help you grow your wealth.
 Advice in this post is of a general nature.
 Also, there are a few affiliate links in here for products I use.
 You can read my full affiliate disclosure here.